Energy Ministry To Organize National-level Career Expo - UrduPoint

 Energy Ministry To Organize National-level Career Expo

+The Ministry of Energy (Petroleum Division), in collaboration with prominent Oil, Gas, and Mineral companies will organize a two-day national-level career expo on Wednesday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jan, 2024) The Ministry of Energy (Petroleum Division), in collaboration with prominent Oil, Gas, and Mineral companies, is set to organize a national-level career expo scheduled for January 31 and February 1.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jan, 2024) The Ministry of Energy (Petroleum Division), in collaboration with prominent Oil, Gas, and Mineral companies will organize a two-day national-level career expo on Wednesday.

 Themed "Fuelling Futures," the Career Expo 2024 aimed to foster awareness and bridge the gap between students and companies in the Oil, Gas, and Mineral sectors.